Codeception/codeception.github.com/docs/modules/WebDriver.md

-New generation Selenium WebDriver module.
+Run tests in real browsers using the W3C [WebDriver protocol](https://www.w3.org/TR/webdriver/).

 ### Local Testing

+#### Browsers: Chrome and/or Firefox

+First, you need to install the browser itself: Chrome and/or Firefox.
+* To run tests in Chrome/Chromium, you need to install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
+* To use Firefox, install [GeckoDriver](https://github.com/mozilla/geckodriver).
+If you want to use both, consider setting up a dedicated [Codeception environment](https://codeception.com/docs/07-AdvancedUsage#Environments) for each.

 #### Selenium

 To run Selenium Server you need [Java](https://www.java.com/) as well as Chrome or Firefox browser installed.

 1. Download [Selenium Standalone Server](http://docs.seleniumhq.org/download/)
-2. To use Chrome, install [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/getting-started).
-To use Firefox, install [GeckoDriver](https://github.com/mozilla/geckodriver).
-3. Launch the Selenium Server: `java -jar selenium-server-standalone-3.xx.xxx.jar`.
+2. Launch the Selenium Server: `java -jar selenium-server-standalone-3.xx.xxx.jar`.
 To locate Chromedriver binary use `-Dwebdriver.chrome.driver=./chromedriver` option.
 For Geckodriver use `-Dwebdriver.gecko.driver=./geckodriver`.
-4. Configure this module (in `acceptance.suite.yml`) by setting `url` and `browser`:
+3. Configure this module (in `acceptance.suite.yml`) by setting `url` and `browser`:

 {% highlight yaml %}